62 Pages Posted: 15 Mar 2019 Last revised: 14 Mar 2022

 Date Written: November 1, 2021

-How does memory shape individuals' financial decisions?
-We find experimental evidence of a self-serving memory bias.
+We provide experimental evidence of a memory bias which affects individuals' beliefs and decisions to re-invest.
 Individuals over-remember positive investment outcomes of their chosen investments and under-remember negative ones.
-In contrast, individuals who did not choose their investments or did not invest but merely observed outcomes do not have this bias.
-The memory bias affects individual beliefs and decisions to re-invest.
-After investing, subjects form overly optimistic beliefs about their investment and re-invest even when doing so leads to a lower expected return.
-Our findings contribute to the understanding of how people learn from experiences in financial markets.
-More generally, the documented memory bias proposes a consistent explanation for stylized facts about investor behavior as well as dynamic risk taking in many economic domains.
+Based on their memories, subjects form overly optimistic beliefs about their investment and re-invest even when doing so leads to a lower expected return.
+We further provide evidence on a motivational mechanism driving the memory bias.
+Our findings contribute to the understanding of how people learn from their experiences in financial markets.
+More generally, the documented memory bias offers a consistent explanation for stylized facts about investor behavior.

 Keywords: Memory, Selective Recall, Beliefs, Motivated Reasoning, Investor Behavior, Experimental Economics